Imperator Furiosa: Furiosa: A Mad Max Saga

-Immortan Joe brings Furiosa to his fortress, the Citadel, where he imprisons her in a luxurious residence for his "wives," a group of sex slaves who have mostly avoided the genetic effects of post-apocalyptic radiation.
+Immortan Joe brings Furiosa to his fortress, the Citadel, where he imprisons her in a luxurious residence for his "wives", a group of sex slaves who have mostly avoided the genetic effects of post-apocalyptic radiation.
 He aims to use the "wives" to breed a healthy heir, as all of his sons were born with birth defects.
 Furiosa witnesses a woman fail a third time to produce a healthy heir by giving birth to a baby with a conjoined body as the Organic Mechanic tells the woman that she'll still be of use to Joe as a milker as Joe's son Rictus moves his hand through Furiosa's hair.
 Later that night, Furiosa works on a wig using her own hair as a precaution.
-When Rictus unlocks Furiosa's prison to sexually assault her, she escapes the residence, hides on a cliff side, and begins a new life, spending the next ten years under a new identity as a nonverbal, male-passing mechanic for Joe's private army, the War Boys.
+When Rictus unlocks Furiosa's prison to sexually assault her, she escapes the residence, hides on a cliffside, and begins a new life, spending the next ten years under a new identity as a nonverbal, male-passing mechanic for Joe's private army calle the War Boys.
 She started wearing full clothing while sporting bandaged feet.

 As a mechanic years later, Furiosa helps build the "War Rig", a heavily armed and armoured tractor-trailer that transports water, human milk, and agricultural products from the Citadel to trade for petrol and ammunition produced by Joe's military allies.
 During one of Furiosa's attempts to escape the Citadel, her potential impresses the War Rig's commander, Praetorian Jack, who convinces her that she will need substantially more training and supplies to escape the Citadel properly.
 Jack agrees to mentor Furiosa and trains her to become a capable driver and soldier.
 She becomes Jack's right-hand woman and is promoted to Praetorian herself.

 At the end of Furiosa's training, Furiosa and Jack resolve to run away together.
 However, before they can escape, Dementus declares war on Immortan Joe.
 He ambushes the War Rig during a supply run and captures Furiosa and Jack.
 While trying to escape the ambush, Furiosa nearly loses her left arm when it is smashed against the wheel of Dementus's monster truck.
 An enraged Dementus forces Furiosa to watch Jack's execution, fifteen years after forcing her to watch her mother's execution.
 He adds insult to injury by hanging her from his truck by her injured left arm.
 However, his sadism backfires when Furiosa severs her left arm to escape, losing her star map but saving her life.

 Upon returning to the Citadel where she collapsed, the Corpse Minder tends to her injuries and cleans her up.
 After crawling barefoot out of the Corpse Minder's tunnel, Furiosa informs Joe and his followers about Dementus' plan as they make conflicting plans to deal with him and the Biker Horde.